raiden-network/spec/terminology.rst

    locked amount
        Total amount of tokens locked in all currently pending :term:`HTL` transfers sent by a channel participant.
 This amount corresponds to the :term:`locksroot` of the HTL locks.

+   balance data
+       The data relevant to a channel's balance: :term:`locked amount`, :term:`transferred amount` and :term:`locksroot`.

    secrethash
        The hash of a :term:`secret`.  ``sha3_keccack(secret)``